How to configure reverse mapping on DNS name servers

 Configuring reverse mapping on a secondary authoritative name server

-On RHELServer2, open /etc/named.conf and add the following zone configuration.
+On RHELServer2, open the /etc/named.conf file and add the following zone configuration.

-The type option configures this name server as the secondary authoritative name server for this zone.
+The type option makes this name server the secondary authoritative name server for this zone.

 The file option defines the zone file for this zone.
 Since it is a slave name server, we do not need to create this file.
 It will automatically fetch the file from the primary name server and save it in the /var/named/slaves directory.